I only went for the popcorn. And as far as that was concerned, it was a good evening. The movie, however, was an altogether different story.

 Based on everything I’d read/heard, I knew that Sanjay Leela Bhansali’s ‘Padmaavat’ would likely infuriate me, so I made an effort to not take it too seriously from the start.
 In the process, I even managed to enjoy three quarters of the movie.
 The dialogues were insufferably trite but the film was visually mesmerising.

 Despite the visual grandeur, ‘Padmaavat’ has its share of flaws and then some.
 Alauddin Khilji, the powerful second ruler of the Khilji dynasty, has been inaccurately depicted in the film (a fact emphasised by several historians) as an utterly heinous monster in order, no doubt, to serve the script.
 The deliberate contrast between the depraved Muslim dynasty and the pure, ever-so-pious Rajputs is ludicrous after a point.
-It is also irresponsible, considering the current volatile milieu of the country which has witnessed a spate of mob attacks targeting Muslims, as well as Dalits and other marginalised sections of society.
+It is also irresponsible, considering the current volatile milieu of a country that has witnessed a spate of mob attacks targeting Muslims, as well as Dalits and other marginalised sections of society.
 It’s a shame because freed from these connotations, Ranveer Singh’s performance as Khilji would have been terrifyingly delightful to watch.

 It is worth noting that the women in ‘Padmaavat’ are exceptionally submissive.
 While this may indeed be a reflection of the period of time the film is set in, any female who might have exhibited something other than absolute servitude towards men – such as Khilji’s mother-in-law or his first wife who is said to have made his life rather difficult – has been left out of the script.